 Bryn Thompson is the founder and CEO of Christchurch based Metalcraft Engineering Company Ltd and its international brand, The Glass Racking Company.
 He also is a Director of Cassem Holdings – a small commercial property company.

-Bryn comes from a trade background having completed an apprenticeship as a Fitter/Welder with Southern Cross Engineering, before traveling and working in England within the steel fabrication sector.
+Bryn comes from a trade background having completed an apprenticeship as a Fitter/Welder Section B with Southern Cross Engineering, before traveling and working in England within the steel fabrication sector, then returning home to start his own fabrication company in 1990.

-Bryn is passionate about supporting young and talented tradespeople through their apprenticeships, and has shared a close relationship with Competenz for the past 19 years.
-He has also been a volunteer mentor through the NZ Business Mentor programme for the past six years.
+Bryn is passionate about supporting young and talented tradespeople through their apprenticeships, and has shared a close relationship with Competenz for the past 22 years.
+He has also been a volunteer mentor through the NZ Business Mentor programme for the past eight years, and current Chair of one of the Amplifier boards for local Christchurch companies.

 Judy Newcombe is currently the Director of Cross Functional Change at Fonterra and has many years of experience in the field of organisational transformation and change management.